proofzero/rollupid/www/content/en/blog/01-hello-world/moxie-vitalik-kubelt.md

 - Future isn't web2 v web3, just a bigger, better, user-centric web.

+- The answer is right infront of you, the wallets

+- why it's better than solid and skynet is you don't have to be just on our ecosystem to get value

 ```

 Back in January [Moxie wrote about his first impressions of web3](https://moxie.org/2022/01/07/web3-first-impressions.html) and [Vitalik responded](https://old.reddit.com/r/ethereum/comments/ryk3it/my_first_impressions_of_web3/hrrz15r/).
-Both raised issues fundamental to the future of web3 infrastructure.
-The whole conversation is worth a deep, critical read.
+Both raised issues fundamental to the future of web3 infrastructure but also, unknowlingly provided the arguments for why and even how to address them.

+In summary, Moxie argues people will never run their own servers and we tend to agree.
+For the majoirty of users, the convenience of centralized services far outweigh any known trade offs in data privacy or other unkown.

+The same convenience of centralized platforms applied to developers seems obviously true when you look at the big uptake in platforms like Infura and OpenSea.
+Ignoring any associated risks, Moxie himself claims **centralized platforms** permit faster innovation than **decentralized protocols** but, is this a valid comparison?

+Platforms and protocols are two very different categories.
+The former is generally built on the latter and layers in complex, opininated technologies and frameworks on top of simple primitives.
+Ultimately, it is the adoption and conformance of these opinions, paid acquisition or otherwise, what makes centralized services so successful and exploitive.

+But what if you could push opinionation to the edge and maintain the simplicity of the protocols?

-As a team building the future of web3 infrastructure, here's our take.
+As a team building a part of the decentralized future, here's our take.

+### Local-first, edge

+### Convenience and Privacy

+The walrus and the carpenter

+### Better Outcomes for users and business

+### Novelity and examples

 ## Enter Moxie